Article by John Tribbia

 The naive approach doesn’t

 Comparing engagement before and after a model upgrade tells you almost nothing about the model itself.
 The version-level jumps in this data are four to five times larger than the within-version quality effect.
-Most of that jump is probably not the model.
-It’s everything else that changed at the same time.
+Most of that jump is more than just the model.
+It’s also everything else that changed at the same time.

 Quality matters for retention, not intensity